areyes986/learning-journal/README.md

 - one's abilities can grow/develop via effort

 ### 3 Reminders to Keep Myself in the Growth Mindset
-1. View failure as learning opportunites
+1. View failure and obstacles as **learning opportunites**
+1. Be open to criticism
-1.
+1. Effort